Setup Kubernetes 1.20.13 on openSUSE Leap 15.4

 sudo systemctl start docker

-sudo zypper install kubernetes1.20-kubelet
+sudo docker pssudo zypper install kubernetes1.20-kubelet

 sudo zypper install kubernetes1.20-kubeadm